Find out how an experienced Criminal Defense Attorney

 Understanding your charges and the possible sentencing you’re facing can be overwhelming.
 You’re bound to have numerous questions to ask your Sacramento criminal attorney.

-An attorney is ready to answer all of your questions during an initial consultation.
+An experienced criminal attorney is ready to answer all of your questions regarding criminal defense law during an initial consultation.
 We have answered a few frequently asked questions below for your convenience.

 Generally, you shouldn’t speak to the police without a lawyer present.
 Your statements can be used against you, and this could be detrimental to your defense.